wangGame/tripeaks/android/assets/libwebp-0.5.1-windows-x86/libwebp-0.5.1-windows-x86/Readme.txt

 Encoding tool:
 ==============

-The package contains tools for encoding (cwebp) and decoding (dwebp) images.
+The package contains com.tool.tools for encoding (cwebp) and decoding (dwebp) images.

 The easiest use should look like: cwebp input.png -q 80 -o output.webp